stephentino/cluster_occupations/README.md

 The purpose of this project is to improve upon existing definitions of labor markets by using methods from Natural Language Processing (NLP).
 I define labor markets in a novel way by clustering occupations based on their task descriptions.

-At the core of many papers in labour economics is the definition of the labour market.
-For example, many papers implicitly define labor markets using industry standard industry classification, such as NAICS.
-However, it is possible that true labour market boundaries do not perfectly overlap with standard industry classification.
-This project suggests a different classification scheme to define labor markets, based on the similarity of different occupations.

 **Contents**

 ## Background information